-"Food Security and Conflict Dynamics," (accepted and forthcoming in Stability: International Journal of Security and Development, 2013.)
+"Food Insecurity and Conflict Dynamics: Causal Linkages and Complex Feedbacks," with Henk-Jan Brinkman, Stability: International Journal of Security and Development (2013).

 "Social Conflict in Africa: A New Database," with Idean Salehyan, Jesse Hamner, Christina Case, Christopher Linebarger, Emily Stull, and Jennifer Williams, International Interactions 38, no. 4 (2012).